cwz0522/dev-on-windows_wiki/Invaluable-software.md

 ### [The Silver Searcher](https://github.com/ggreer/the_silver_searcher)

 Extremely fast replacement for Ack (crossplatform - not Windows only), with good Vim integration.
-Does not provide Windoows builds but if you have [a MSYS2 GCC toolchain](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC) installed it's really easy to compile.
+Does not provide Windows builds but if you have [a MSYS2 GCC toolchain](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC) installed it's really easy to compile.
 Open a MSYS2 MinGW-w64 Win32 shell and type:

     $ pacman -S --needed mingw-w64-i686-pcre mingw-w64-i686-xz
     $ git clone https://github.com/ggreer/the_silver_searcher.git
     $ cd the_silver_searcher
     $ ./build.sh PCRE_CFLAGS=-DPCRE_STATIC LDFLAGS=-static
     $ cp ag.exe /c/dev/bin

+This is assuming you also created C:\dev\bin and added it to your path.